What is the event like?

 Roughly 50% of the projects that debuted at the past AAS events have since gone into production, including such well-known series as Bluey (2016 "Best in Show" winner), Bottersnikes & Gumbles (2012), Kuu Kuu Harajuku (2013), Wonderballs (2012) and Balloon Barnyard (2014).

 A full 88% of producers who have presented projects at AAS report that they met critical broadcast and financing partners during the event.
 And 95% of them said attending AAS has helped them establish important relationships with international producers.

 When and where?

-AAS 2017 is set to take place from November 29 to December 1 in Brisbane, Australia.
-This vibrant coastal capital of Queensland is nestled between Sydney and the Great Barrier Reef, and accessible by direct flight from most Asian-Pacific travel hubs.
+AAS 2020 is set to take place from November 20 to 22 in Seoul, South Korea.
+This modern, cosmopolitan capital city is the heart and soul of Korean culture and entertainment, and is accessible by direct flight from many international travel hubs.

 What sorts of projects will be featured?

-The Summit will feature animated and mixed-media TV/web series for children up to 15 years of age.
-Series can feature any episode length, but they must not have commenced production by the submission deadline (September 8, 2017).
-And second/subsequent seasons of existing TV series are ineligible, so our program will be focused on brand-new original concepts.
+The Summit will feature animated and mixed-media TV/web series of any episode length for children up to 15 years of age.
+Second/subsequent seasons of existing TV series are ineligible, so our program will be focused on brand-new original concepts.

 Please see our Eligibility Criteria for more detailed information on submission requirements.